[Major revision–posted 4/27/22 (replaces 1/9/18 edition)]

-(5) The PSVP will consider the recommendation and vote of the advisory committee and, following her/his own evaluation of the nomination packets, will recommend to the President whether or not the position should be offered to a nominee.
-The President will then approve the PSVPs recommendation or direct another action.
+(3) Following her/his own review and considering any advisory committee input, the PSVP will recommend to the President whether or not the position should be offered to a nominee.
+The President will then approve the PSVP's recommendation or direct another action.